Enchanted Circle Scenic Byway: Questa & Red River

 North of Taos, NM 522 meets NM 38 at Questa, where Red River recreational opportunities include picnic facilities, fishing, and self-guided tours.
 The town of Questa is known for its artisans whose works are found at the Artesanos de Questa and historic santos and retablos are at the St. Anthony's Church.

 Northeast of Questa, the Rio Grande and Red Rivers intersect in the Wild Rivers Recreation Area.
 East of Questa is the Red River Valley—where there had been copper, lead, silver and gold mining.
 The town of Red River offers, shopping, a ski resort, and ATV rentals.
 Traveling east on New Mexico State Road 38 (NM 38) is Bobcat Pass (9820 ft) which leads into the Moreno Valley and a view of the north side of Mount Wheeler.

 Angel Fire

-At the eastern edge of the scenic byway is Moreno Valley, which lies between Eagle Nest and Angel Fire.
+At the eastern edge of the scenic byway is the Moreno Valley, which lies between Eagle Nest and Angel Fire.
 At the southernmost point of the valley is the Vietnam Veterans Memorial State Park.
 A ski resort and golf course are located south of the park on NM 434 in the village of Angel Fire.
 The ski resort's chairlift is used during the summer by hikers, sightseers and mountain bikers.
 From Angel Fire, west on US 64 is the Palo Flechado Pass (9101 ft) with a distant view of San Juan.
 Campsites, canyon trails, picnic areas, and artist's studios are located in the Canyon of the Rio Fernando de Taos.